 Definition - What does Implantation mean?

-Implantation is the process in which a blastocyst becomes embedded within the uterine lining.
+Implantation is the process where a fertilized egg becomes embedded within the uterine lining.
 It is the first stage of pregnancy, in which a life-sustaining connection is developed between the fertilized egg and the nutrients and oxygen provided by the uterine wall.
 Optimal implantation occurs at the top of the uterus.

 Implantation may also be known as embryo Implantation or blastocyst implantation.